jacruse/mergeSort/README.md

    ![alt tag](https://github.com/jacruse/mergeSort/blob/master/graphs/zoom.png)

+ While it is not totally clear whether the graph is linear or loglinear, it is clear that the big oh is definetly not log or quadratic.
 By looking at the graph, we can see that our data points matches the best with the graph of loglinear.